Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-Here we can derive another insight from the locations of clusters.
-Specifically, from the cluster (A) to the cluster (E), we can observe transition from macro perspectives to micro perspectives clockwise.
-Specifically, this flow starts with the center cluster (A) related to the occurrence of COVID-19, followed by studies of the social impact of COVID-19 (cluster (B)) and then patient-level investigation (cluster (C); lunch scanning and symptoms).
-This flow ends with the clusters (D) and (E), which are related to micro-level events, e.g., how SARS-CoV-2 binding occurs and how the immune system responds to upon the COVID-19 infection.
+In summary, we identified three main groups of the COVID-19 literature; the outbreak of COVID-19 and its effects on society, the studies of symptoms and treatment of COVID-19, and the COVID-19 effect on the body, including molecular changes caused by COVID-19 infection.
+We can derive another insight from the locations of clusters.
+Specifically, from Cluster (A) to Cluster (C), we can observe a counter-clockwise transition from macro perspectives to micro perspectives.
+Specifically, this flow starts with the center cluster (A) related to the occurrence of COVID-19 and the social impact of COVID-19, followed by studies of the symptoms and treatment of COVID-19 (cluster (B)) and then ends with the clusters (C), which are related to micro-level events, e.g., how SARS-CoV-2 binding occurs and how the immune system responds to upon the COVID-19 infection.